rest-for-physics/framework/doc/Chapters/5-using-rest.md

 `restManager --c multiCoboAnalysis.rml --i /data2/7MM/graw/CoBo_AsAd0_2017-12-23T17\:24\:04.657_0000.graw --o abc.root`

-REST provides a progress bar and a pause menu during the process.
-Pressing "p" and then "enter" will pause the process and a pause menu will be shown.
+REST will show a progress bar with timing during the process.

+![alt](Image/progressbar.png)

+The remaining time is calcluated by the proceeded precentage in the last 10 seconds, while the precentage is calculated by(ordered by priority):

+1. saved events / eventsToProcess
+2. readed bytes / size of input binary file
+3. readed events / totalEntries of input root file

+Pause menu is also available during the process.
+It can be called out by pressing "p" and then "enter".
 Functionalities like changing verbose level, printing current event or exiting with saving, etc. is provided in the menu.
 As shown in the following figures.

-![alt](Image/progressbar.png)

 ![alt](Image/pausemenu.png)

+A general case is that when we are doing processing and want to terminate the program.
+If we directly use "ctrl-c", we will loose all the processed data.
+So we can stop REST with the help menu, by simply pressing "q" in it.

 ### REST data format